Chargeback changes with the Mastercard Dispute Resolution Initiative

-For a number of years, the payments industry has associated 3D Secure with a terrible shopper experience and a corresponding negative impact on conversion rates and revenue.
+For years, the payments industry has associated 3D Secure with a terrible shopper experience.

-Understandably, this has led to a general reluctance among merchants to adopt the extra security layer that it offers.
+This led to a general reluctance to adopt the extra security layer that it offers.

-After analyzing 3D Secure data across 18 global markets in early 2014, Adyen found that in six markets, implementing it across all transactions actually had a positive net effect on conversion – including the UK, India, and Russia, among others.
+After analyzing 3D Secure data across 18 global markets in early 2014, we found that in six markets, implementing it across all transactions actually had a positive net effect on conversion.
+This includes the UK, India, and Russia, as well as others.

-The “net” part of the last sentence is important, because at first glance, this seems to suggest that a market-by-market approach might help merchants combat fraud and increase conversion.
-For example, merchants in the UK that implement 3D Secure should see an average 3% increase in conversion.
+The “net” part of the last sentence is important.
+At first glance, this seems to suggest that a market-by-market approach might help combat fraud and increase conversion.

-And since market and card types have such a dramatic effect on 3D Secure, it should come as no surprise that multiple other factors affect conversion rates too.
+Since market and card types have an effect on 3D Secure, it's no surprise that many factors affect conversion rates too.

-In particular, 3D Secure’s horrible mobile experience has a significant negative impact on conversion from a mobile device.
+In particular, 3D Secure’s horrible mobile experience has an impact on conversion.

-These factors are just examples, and your business’s particular situation will vary according to its unique mix of industry, markets, preferred card types, customer payment preferences, mobile/desktop mix, and so on.
+These factors are examples.
+Your situation will vary based on industry, markets, card types, customer payment preferences, and so on.

-With that in mind, merchants are advised to take a dynamic approach to using 3D Secure, which includes the following points:
+With that in mind, it's encouraged to go with a dynamic approach to using 3D Secure.

-- Customize your strategy: The first and most important step is to customize which transaction types should be routed through 3D Secure.
-Take the time to assess the factors are most risky for your particular business situation (see above for a useful starting point of factors to consider), and consider automating 3D Secure as an extra security layer just for those particular transactions.
+Customize which transaction types should be routed through 3D Secure.
+Assess the factors that are most risky for your business situation, and consider automating 3D Secure as an extra security layer just for those particular transactions.

-- Regularly re-evaluate: As businesses expand to new markets, accept different card types, and roll out new products, what works today may not necessarily be valid tomorrow.
-This is also true for attempted fraud, as fraudsters constantly change tactics in an attempt to beat the system.
+As businesses expand what works today may not be valid tomorrow.
+This is true for attempted fraud, as fraudsters change tactics in an attempt to beat the system.

 In the near to mid term, it is highly likely there will be increased adoption of 3D Secure due to the support of:

-By applying a dynamic approach to 3D Secure now, ecommerce businesses can position themselves to further optimize security and conversion rates.
+By applying a dynamic approach to 3D Secure you can optimize security and increase conversion rates.